github/site-policy/Policies/github-business-cloud-addendum.md

 These are the additional terms for GitHub's Business Cloud ("Business Cloud Terms").
 Any capitalized terms not defined in these Business Cloud Terms will be defined in the [Terms of Service](/articles/github-terms-of-service/) or the [Corporate Terms of Service](/articles/github-corporate-terms-of-service/).
 By agreeing to these Business Cloud Terms, you also agree to the Terms of Service, as determined by the type of account you have.

-Business Cloud includes an Organization account, SAML single sign-on, access provisioning, and 24/5 support with an 8-hour response time.
+Business Cloud includes an Organization account, SAML single sign-on, access provisioning, and 24/5 support.
 This list of features and services is non-exhaustive and may be updated from time to time.
 For more information, see "[Business Cloud](https://github.com/pricing/business-cloud)."

 ### Definitions:
 - Active User: means a user trying to access our Service at the time of an Outage.